-To allow HIIT motions (for resistance + cardiovascular exercises) – up, down, forward, & backward, I recommend the following best shoes for HIIT training:
+Summary: To allow HIIT motions (for resistance + cardiovascular exercises) – up, down, forward, & backward, I recommend RYKA Influence (for Women) and Reebok Nano 4.0 (for Men) as the best shoes for HIIT training.

 My encounter with Ryka Influence was once I noted that I couldn’t easily pivot, twist and turn in my regular and longtime Saucony bestie shoe.
 Ryka Influence is a high-performance running shoe, and it’s even rarer to now trip while in my HIIT sessions.
 This HIIT shoe great style – awesomely colored and dynamic design that most women will love.